 After completing Dutch Challenge 2 you know …

 • vocabulary regarding the following themes: career, education, language acquisition, emotions

-The chapters that are covered in this course are ‘Nederlands in Actie’ chapters 4 through 6.
+The chapters that are covered in this course are ‘Nederlands in Actie’ chapters 5 through 7, Edition 4 – 2022.

 After completing Dutch Experience 1 your level of Dutch is B1 according to the Common European Framework of Reference (CEFR).